peteryin21/peteryin.fyi/content/_index.md

 **Previously**, I was at Transcriptic (now Strateos), studied Biology at Penn, and did research in computational genetics and synthetic biology.

-**For fun**, I enjoy making videos, swing dancing (back in the day), freestyle rapping, deep conversations, and self-relfection.
+**For fun**, I enjoy making videos, swing dancing (back in the day), freestyle rapping, deep conversations, and self-reflection.

 **I want to learn more about**: starting a company, making a bootstrapped software product, music production, acting, local politics, science + research, creating a community, stand-up comedy, essay writing.